johnnynalley/GitHub-Profile/README.md

 ## Frequently Asked Questions
 1. *Why don't you use Windows?*

 I highly prefer Linux.
 Linux allows you to customize whatever you would like.
-You can literally make your desktop look like however you want, take a look at [r/unixporn](https://www.reddit.com/r/unixporn/) for example as to what I mean.
+You can literally make your desktop look like however you want, take a look at [r/unixporn](https://www.reddit.com/r/unixporn/) for an example as to what I mean.

 Linux is completely free and open source, so that means you know what's inside of the code.
 There is no spyware, keyloggers, or whatever bullshit Microsoft puts into Windows.
+As long as you use common sense while on the internet, you really have no need for an antivirus.

-Don't get me wrong though, Windows isn't a bad OS, but I believe Linux is better than it in (almost) all aspects (Except for gaming, but now we have things like [Proton](www.protondb.com.) that allows us to play Windows games.)
+Don't get me wrong though, Windows isn't a bad OS, but I believe Linux is better than it in (almost) all aspects (Except for gaming, but now we have things like [Proton](www.protondb.com.) that allows us to play Windows games.
+Gaming on Linux has come a *long* way.)
 If you would like to give Linux a shot, feel free to DM me on [Instagram](https://instagram.com/literallyjohnnyy) and I'll get you started.

 2. *What games do you play?*